emilylackershire/texteditor/README.md

 + I did the changelog manually for the last one and I did not want to do this again so I read this article about how to do it. https://www.freecodecamp.org/news/a-beginners-guide-to-git-what-is-a-changelog-and-how-to-generate-it/
 + Professor Osera helped me with getting lanterna to run on windows.
++ had general discussions about the assignment with Finn Rowles and Owen Block

 ## Analysis of SimpleStringBuffer